CleverLever/cl_varnish_admin.ee_addon/USAGE.md

 ### {exp:cl_varnish_admin:parse_esi}

-Tells varnish to processes <esi:include... /> tags for a given template.
-This send a header "X-Parse-Esi: 1" to varnish.
+Tells varnish to process <esi:include... /> tags for a given template.
+This just sends a header "X-Parse-Esi: 1" to varnish so you'll want to add the following to your Varnish configuration.

   Varnish Configuration: